adambonneruk/unique/README.md

 ```

 ## Docker (```docker run --rm -it uuid:latest```)
-The project's Dockerfile can be utilised to create a platform independant container image; supporting the generation of UUIDs in cloud (e.g. Kubernetes/OpenShift) environments.
+The project's Dockerfile can be utilised to create a platform independent container image; supporting the generation of UUIDs in cloud (e.g. Kubernetes/OpenShift) environments.
 Getting ```unique``` to work with docker requires two steps, first create the docker image, then run it in the docker service

 ### Build Docker Image
 ```bash